VandVAIProducts/VandVAIProducts.github.io/intro-to-supervised-ml.md

 ### Preparing Data for Training a ML Model

 Before training the model, we need to prepare the data.
 For simplicity, we will use the dataset shown in Fig. 1.
-Suppose the dataset is stored in a dataset `df` with three columns: `latitude`, `longitude`, and `label`.
+Suppose the dataset is stored in a dataset `df` with three columns: `lat`, `lon`, and `label`.
 We can split the dataset into input features `X` and output labels `y` as follows.

 ```python
 # Prepare the data